wavemaker/docs/learn/on-premise/extensions/mb-prerequisites.md

 ### IP Address

 - One static IP for accessing the MockingBird platform machine from WaveMaker Platform network.
-- For all clouf managed K8s Static IP will be generated provided access to K8s API's and after success helm setup Static IP is generated and showed at console.
+- For all cloud managed K8s Cluster Static IP will be generated provided, access to K8s API's and after success helm setup generated Static IP can be picked up from console.
 - The above static IP should be accessible on WME network, or

 ### DNS Mapping